Summary

 Description

-NOTE: If you simply want to remove the software quickly, just complete step 2.
+NOTE: If you want to remove the software quickly, just complete step 2.
 This will remove the Sage software but leave behind any files that could be common to other software.

 Resolution